njkuhne/recipies/sourdough_boule.md

 To do this, pour the levain evenly over the main dough, and press your fingers through the levain and into the dough several times to evenly distribute the levain into the dough.
 Then mix together until both the main dough and the levain are incorporated.

+Rest for 30 minutes before proceeding with Bulk Fermentation

 ## Bulk Fermentation ##
-Stretch and fold
-Rest for 30 minutes
-Stretch and fold
-Rest for 30 minutes
-Stretch and fold
-Perform windowpane test
-rest for 30 minutes

-Preshaping
+## Preshape the Dough ##
 For Boules:
 - Form into a ball using stretch method, form into boule using bench scraper Let rest for 15 minutes